spotify/helios/docs/user_manual.md

 #### runtime
 Optional.
 Container runtime to use.
 When specifying a runtime, you will need to ensure that the docker daemon knows about the specified runtime.
-For example, to enable nvidia runtime, you will need to configure the host to install runtime.
+For example, to enable nvidia runtime, you will need to ensure that the host has the nvidia runtime libraries the container needs.

 [Example of setting up nvidia container runtime.](https://github.com/NVIDIA/nvidia-docker)